HenriqueSilva18/Drone-Show-Management-System/docs/Sprint3/US310/readme-us310.md

 ### US310 - Create Show Proposal

 As CRM Collaborator I want to start the process for creating a show proposal so that we can reply to the customer.
 The show proposal includes the total number of drones to be used in the show.
-Currently, all figures7 in a show must use all drones.The show proposal must follow a predefined template.
+Currently, all figures in a show must use all drones.The show proposal must follow a predefined template.

 **Acceptance Criteria:**